 There is no cost for either of these events however registration is required.
 Please check back for registration information.

 Yes.
-Group photos will be taken during each week of camp and can be purchased before the camp session during online registration or on check in day.
+Group photos will be taken during each week of camp and can be purchased before the camp session during online registration.
 Fees for the photos are as $10 per one group photo.

 The trading post is the camp store and will be open during check-in for a variety of camp purchases.
 You will also be able to leave money for your camper to purchase items during her stay at camp.
 They offer items from water bottles to stuffed animals and from T-shirts to jewelry.
 No food items are available for purchase at this time.

-Deposits are non-refundable except if the camp session is full or has been cancelled by the council.
-If you need to cancel your registration we must receive your request in writing no later than 21 calendar days prior to the designated check in date.
-Cancellations made after the deadline will not be eligible for a refund unless there are extenuating circumstances such as: health issues with supporting physician documentation, death of a family member or moving out of council jurisdiction.
+Deposits are non-refundable except if the camp session has been cancelled by Council.
+If you need to cancel your registration, we must receive your request in writing no later than the registration deadline date for that camp session.
+Cancellations made after the deadline will not be eligible for a refund unless there are due to extenuating circumstances such as: health issues with supporting physician documentation, death of a family member or moving out of council jurisdiction.

-: Register and pay in full by March 31st and receive $50 off each resident camp and/or $25 off each day camp or sampler.
+: Register by April 1st and receive $40 off each resident camp and/or $20 off each day camp or sampler camp.Open House

-– Program Aides that would like to help at Day Camp and Counselors in Training who would like to help at resident camp in a leadership role may do so for a maximum number of two (2) weeks.
-The cost to attend camp will be $250 for resident camp (PA 2 & CIT only) and $100 for day camp (PA only).
 Girls will not be assigned to a specific session of camp.
 Girls will select a week and work throughout the camp to support the entire camp program.
-Not all sessions will be available to assist at.
-Program Aides and Counselors in Training must first complete their interest for the summer and training dates: PA Day Camp Registration
+Not all sessions will be available.
+Program Aides and Counselors in Training must first complete their interest forms for the summer and send them to email@example.com

 The trading post will be open at check in and you could leave money in an account for your child to spend while at camp.
 The trading post will be open once during the week so that your camper could purchase items to remember their camp experience.